Byry-2535/Simpy/README.md

 ---

-## Notes
+## 📝 Notes

-For **windows** system currently.
-This is a hobby project and is still being improved.
+- Windows-only (uses wmi for hardware info).
+- Hobby project—improvements and contributions are welcome!
+- Requires Python 3.6+ and modules: psutil, wmi, shutil, platform.

 ---

-## Thank You!
+## 🙏 Thank You!

+Simpy makes checking your system fun and cute 😺.
-Enjoy checking your system specs with a fun and simple Python script! 😸
+Enjoy your specs with style and maybe show it off to friends!